cposada/sandbox/README.md

 # WordPress Skeleton

+A working repo for getting Mark Jaquith's WordPress Skeleton working.

 This is simply a skeleton repo for a WordPress site.
 Use it to jump-start your WordPress site repos, or fork it and customize it to your own liking!

 ## Assumptions